connectwithaadi/Machine-Learning-Projects/04-Emotion Detection ML/Readme.md

 ## 🧹 Text Preprocessing

-The text data is cleaned and prepared before training the models.
+The text data is cleaned before being used for machine learning.

 The preprocessing steps include: